konnerhorton/resume-website/content/resume/index.md

 - Assisted in developing thermal control plan for mass concrete placement
 - Developed grout mix design and pipe backfill plan for grouting the pipe in place

-**Plane Train West Extension Tunnel & Shaft :** February 2020 - December 2020
+### Plane Train West Extension Tunnel & Shaft

 _Project Engineer with Guy F. Atkinson Construction (onsite), Atlanta, Georgia, USA_

+February 2020 - December 2020

 As part of the ATLNext initiative at the Atlanta Airport, a tunnel is being constructed for the expansion of the existing train system.
 The tunnel consists of a secant-pile-wall shaft and 900 feet of SEM tunnel, with blasting adjacent to sensitive areas and significant coordination between multiple stakeholders.